Uruguay: Literature

 José Enrique Rodó (1871–1917), a modernist, is considered Uruguay's most significant literary figure.
-His book Ariel (1900) deals with the need to maintain spiritual values while pursuing material and technical progress.
-Besides stressing the importance of upholding spiritual over materialistic values, it also stresses resisting cultural dominance by Europe and the United States.
-The book continues to influence young writers.
+His book, Ariel (1900), deals with the need to maintain spiritual values while pursuing material and technical progress.
+It also stresses resisting cultural dominance by Europe and the United States.
 Notable amongst Latin American playwrights is Florencio Sánchez (1875–1910), who wrote plays about contemporary social problems that are still performed today.

 From about the same period came the romantic poetry of Juan Zorrilla de San Martín (1855–1931), who wrote epic poems about Uruguayan history.
 Also notable are Juana de Ibarbourou (1895–1979), Delmira Agustini (1866–1914), Idea Vilariño (1920–2009), and the short stories of Horacio Quiroga and Juan José Morosoli (1899–1959).
 The psychological stories of Juan Carlos Onetti (such as "No Man's Land" and "The Shipyard") have earned widespread critical praise, as have the writings of Mario Benedetti.

 Uruguay's best-known contemporary writer is Eduardo Galeano, author of Las venas abiertas de América Latina (1971; "Open Veins of Latin America") and the trilogy Memoria del fuego (1982–87; "Memory of Fire").
-Other modern Uruguayan writers include Mario Levrero, Sylvia Lago, Jorge Majfud, and Jesús Moraes.
-Uruguayans of many classes and backgrounds enjoy reading historietas, comic books that often blend humour and fantasy with thinly veiled social criticism.
+Other modern Uruguayan writers include Sylvia Lago, Jorge Majfud, and Jesús Moraes.

 Media

 The Reporters Without Borders worldwide press freedom index has ranked Uruguay as 19th of 180 reported countries in 2019.
 Freedom of speech and media are guaranteed by the constitution, with qualifications for inciting violence or "insulting the nation".
+Uruguay's freedom of the press was severely curtailed during the years of military dictatorship.
+On his first day in office in March 1985, Sanguinetti reestablished complete freedom of the press.
+Consequently, Montevideo's newspapers expanded their circulations.
 Uruguayans have access to more than 100 private daily and weekly newspapers, more than 100 radio stations, and some 20 terrestrial television channels, and cable TV is widely available.

-Uruguay's long tradition of freedom of the press was severely curtailed during the years of military dictatorship.
-On his first day in office in March 1985, Sanguinetti re-established complete freedom of the press.
-Consequently, Montevideo's newspapers, which account for all of Uruguay's principal daily newspapers, greatly expanded their circulations.